AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 Pip Dependencies
 ~~~~~~~~~~~~~~~~~~~~

-During runtime, when Covalent will encounter this, it will pickle the ``plot_images`` function using ``cloudpickle`` and transport it to the remote machine for execution.
-The pickled object will be un-pickled on the remote machine
+During runtime when Covalent encounters an :doc:`electron <../../../../concepts/concepts>` it pickles it and transports it to the remote machine for execution.
+The pickled object gets unpickled on the remote machine and executed.
+As Python requires, for Covalent to successfully unpickle an object on a remote machine all the python packages being
-and executed due to which all the python packages being referenced in the ``electron`` need to be installed and be visible in the ``PYTHONPATH`` of the remote Python interpreter.
+referenced in the :doc:`electron <../../../../concepts/concepts>` need to be installed and be visible to the remote Python interpreter.
 There are multiple ways this can be accomplished namely

 1) The user curates the remote execution environment before dispatching the workflows
 2) If on the cloud, the VM can be customized by creating specialized AMIs using tools such as Terraform, Packer and equivalents.
 3) Use Covalent's ``electron dependencies`` features

-Here we highlight an important feature in Covalent that allows users to install python packages required by an electron before execution. :doc:`Electron dependencies <../../../../concepts/concepts>` are a key feature in Covalent
+Here we highlight an important feature in Covalent that allows users to install python packages required by an electron before execution. :doc:`Electron dependencies <../../../../concepts/concepts>` are
-that makes it really convenient for users to install the required Python packages for an electron before its execution.
-The platform on which the packages get installed are determined by the
+a key feature in Covalent that makes it really convenient for users to install the required Python packages for an electron before it executes on remote platforms.
-executor of the electron.
-If the electron is configured to execute on a remote machine, the dependencies will be injected into the remote machines environment.
-There are several electron dependencies
+The platform on which the packages get installed are determined by the executor of the electron.
+If the electron is configured to execute on a remote machine the dependencies
-supported by Covalent, in this section we will focus on the :doc:`DepsPip <../../../../concepts/concepts>` dependency.
+will be injected into the remote Python interpreter's environment.
+There are several electron dependencies supported by Covalent, in this section we will focus on the :doc:`DepsPip <../../../../concepts/concepts>` dependency.

-Inspecting the ``plot_images`` electron it is apparent that ``matplotlib`` is required to be present on the remote machine for the plots to be properly generated.
-We can instruct Covalent to install a very specific version of ``matplotlib`` at the electron level as follows
+Inspecting the ``plot_images`` electron it is apparent that ``matplotlib`` is a requirement for it execute successfully on a remote machine.
+We can instruct Covalent to install
+a very specific version of ``matplotlib`` at the electron level as follows using :doc:`DepsPip <../../../../concepts/concepts>`

 .. code:: python